ywyue/FiT3D/scannetpp_preprocess/README.md

 ## Data preprocessing for ScanNet++

+**Note:** *each new user needs to submit application to request access to ScanNet++ from its official website [official website](https://kaldir.vc.in.tum.de/scannetpp/).* According to the Terms of Use of ScanNet++, we can only share the preprocessed data with people who have also signed the Terms of Use and been granted access to ScanNet++.
+After you submit your application and get approved from the ScanNet++ team, you can either:

+* Forward the approval email to yuayue@ethz.ch and then we will share our preprocessed data with you directly.
+* Or follow the data preprocessing instructions as follows to prepare the data yourself.

 The code here is largely built on top of [ScanNet++ Toolkit](https://github.com/scannetpp/scannetpp).
 We downscale the DSLR images by a factor of 2 and undistort them using OpenCV.
 To prepare data for linear probing evaluation on ScanNet++, we render depth and 2D semantic segmentation from 3D mesh.
 Note only step 1 and step 2 are required for training feature Gaussians and fine-tuning.

 ### Step 1: Download raw dataset